 My body, my choice?
 Sadly, this is not always the case.
 In Ireland, abortions are only permitted if the expectant mother’s life is in danger.
 In Andorra, Malta and San Marino, there is a total ban on the practice.
 In Monaco, Liechtenstein and Poland, abortions are only deemed necessary is if there are indications of medical problems.
 The so-called "Morning After Pill" is not readily available everywhere in Europe: In Italy, it is only available by prescription – the doctor can also reject such prescriptions for reasons of conscience.
 Furthermore, in Hungary, the "Morning After Pill" cannot be purchased over the counter.

 Equal pay for equal work?
 Not at all.
-Across Europe there is a wage gap between men and women, known as the "Gender Pay Gap" (GPG).
+Across Europe, the wage gap between men and women, known as the "Gender Pay Gap" (GPG) still persists.
 This reflects the difference in gross hourly wages for men and women.
 Statistics show that in 2014, women earned 16% less than men.

 Who runs the world?
 Girls!
 Unfortunately not, Beyoncé.
 The proportion of women MEPs stood at 36.9% in 2014.
-Within national parliaments the situation is even worse.
+In national parliaments, the situation is even worse.
 The proportion of seats held by women in national parliaments in 2015 was, on average, 28%.

 No means no?
 Hardly.
-According to an EU study from 2014, 33% of women surveyed had experienced physical and/or sexual violence since the age of 15 years.
+According to an EU study from 2014, 33% of women surveyed had experienced physical and/or sexual violence.
 That's 62 million women!
 22% of those women reported having suffered some form of physical and/or sexual violence in a relationship.
 Within the 18-29 age group, 20% of women have been subjected to cyber-bullying on social media or in the form of emails and texts.

 Plenty of disparities